 The best air fryer in Australia 2024: top air fryers for quicker, healthier cooking

 Having one of the best air fryers in your kitchen makes getting dinner together so much easier.
-Not only are they fairly inexpensive, but they save time, don’t require too much space in the kitchen, and can help you create healthier meals, especially if you often cook with oil.
+Not only are they fairly inexpensive, but they save time, don’t require too much counter space, and can help you serve up healthier meals, especially if you often cook with oil.

-They can also require 20% less time and temperature to cook the same recipe as a traditional oven.
-On top of that, many models have multiple presets for even more functionality, so you can also bake, dehydrate, broil, and more.
+They can also require up to 20% less time and/or temperature to cook the same recipe as a traditional oven.
+On top of that, many models have multiple presets for even more functionality, so you can also bake, dehydrate, boil, grill and more.
 Some air fryers even have two baskets for cooking two different foods at two different temperatures at once.

 If you care particularly about that multi-functionality, you might also be interested in checking out our best Instant Pot cookers guide.
 Brands like Ninja and Instant have a whole range of products that combine air frying with other functions like pressure cooking for a one-stop cooking shop.